1. Contact addresses

 15. Success and Reach Measurement

 We try to measure the success and reach of our activities and services.
 In this context, we can also measure the impact of third-party notices or check how different parts or versions of our digital presence are used ("A/B testing" method).
-Based on the results of the success and reach measurement, we can in particular fix errors, strengthen popular content, or make improvements.
+Based on the results of the success and reach measurement, we can particularly fix errors, strengthen popular content, or make improvements.

-For success and reach measurement, in most cases the IP addresses of individual users are recorded.
+For success and reach measurement, in most cases, the IP addresses of individual users are recorded.
 In this case, IP addresses are generally shortened ("IP masking") to follow the principle of data minimization through the corresponding pseudonymization.

 16. Video surveillance